 d.
 A nonprofit organization that fails to comply with the restrictions contained in the section 501(c)(3) of the Internal Revenue Code of 1986 related to engaging in political activities or substantial amount of lobbying except that nothing in these provisions shall be construed to prevent participants from participating in advocacy activities undertaken at their own initiative; or

 e.
-An organization engaged in the religious activities described above in prohibited activity 7, unless CNCS assistance is not used to support the religious activities.
+An organization engaged in the religious activities described above in prohibited activity #7, unless AmeriCorps assistance is not used to support the religious activities.

-9. Conducting a voter registration drive or using CNCS funds to conduct a voter registration drive.
+9. Conducting a voter registration drive or using AmeriCorps funds to conduct a voter registration drive.

 10. Providing abortion services or referrals for receipt of such services.

-11. Such other activities as CNCS may prohibit.
+11. Such other activities as AmeriCorps may prohibit.

 In addition to the above activities, the below activities are additionally prohibited: